 If splitting off land, and any portion is going to be less than 20 acres, the Health Department must evaluate the well and septic systems on the property prior to plat approval.
-To find out more about the Health Department requirements for a land split inspection, please see the Land Split application or contact the Health Department during normal business hours for more questions at 937-548-4196.
+To find out more about the Health Department requirements for a land split inspection, please see the Land Split Flow Chart or contact the Health Department during normal business hours for more questions at 937-548-4196.

 Questions regarding Planning Commission may be directed to Curtis Yount at 937-547-7381.